Patio Cost Calculator

 Frequently Asked Questions

-Gravel (specifically pea gravel or crushed stone aggregate) is the least expensive patio material, costing $3 to $8 per square foot installed.
-Poured concrete is the most affordable solid surface option, costing $8 to $18 per square foot installed.
-If you are willing to DIY, basic concrete pavers can be purchased at home improvement stores and installed for materials cost alone.
+Gravel or crushed stone is the least expensive patio surface, costing $3–$8 per square foot installed.
+Poured concrete runs $8–$18/sq ft and is the most cost-effective "hard surface" option.
+If you're willing to DIY, basic concrete pavers from a home improvement store can be installed for as little as $8–$12/sq ft in materials only.

 Do I need a permit to build a patio?